 This can be a versatile salad that you can make with pretty much any stone fruit, any green and any white soft cheese.
 I have included some ideas for substitutions for you.

-We have used sweet peaches in this salad which can easily be replaced with similar stone fruits such as nectarines or plums.
+- PEACHES - We have used sweet peaches in this salad which can easily be replaced with similar stone fruits such as nectarines or plums.

-Rocket or arugula provides a nice peppery note to this salad, but feel free to substitute with any substantial greens such as baby spinach or cos (romaine) lettuce, even massaged kale or silverbeet would work well here.
+- ROCKET/ARUGULA - to provide a nice peppery note to this salad, but feel free to substitute with any substantial greens such as baby spinach or cos (romaine) lettuce, even massaged kale or silverbeet would work well here.

 You could also try bocconcini or baby bocconcini as they are so similar.

-Verjuice is made from the juice of unfermented grapes.
+- VERJUICE - is made from the juice of unfermented grapes.
 Used it as a gentle acidulent wherever you might find lemon juice or vinegar too tart.

-As a replacement, I suggest rice vinegar or 2 tablespoons of either lemon juice or dry white wine vinegar with ¼ teaspoon of honey for the sweetness needed in this recipe.
+As a replacement, I suggest seasoned rice vinegar or 2 tablespoons of either lemon juice or dry white wine vinegar with ¼ teaspoon of honey for the sweetness needed in this recipe.

 How to make this salad